-Virgin empire was continuously expanding with ventures in tourism and holiday package industries as well as hotels, clubs and nightclubs.
+The Virgin empire was continuously expanding with ventures in tourism and holiday package industries as well as hotels, clubs, and nightclubs.

-He ran a tank on Coca Cola cans on the street in New York.
+Richard used a tank to crush Coca Cola cans on the street in New York.
 Virgin Cola was launched in the UK, USA, and other countries as well.
 Many people liked the taste, and the drink became popular.
 But its taste was not very distinctive to compete with its rivals, and so gradually, its sale and production went down.
 Branson claims that Coca Cola increased their marketing and pressurized distributors not to work with Virgin Cola.

 Virgin wireless communications launched Virgin Mobile as a joint venture with Sprint in 2001.
-Virgin Mobile has eight independent brand licenses worldwide.
-Virgin mobile is available in many countries including UK, USA, Singapore, Poland, United Arab Emirates, Ireland, and Canada.
+With eight independent brand licenses worldwide, Virgin Mobile is available in many countries including UK, USA, Singapore, Poland, United Arab Emirates, Ireland, and Canada.

 Virgin Galactic is owned wholly by the Virgin Group.
 Branson planned on making flights to space for space tourism.
 Branson owns four space-activity based companies.
 The Spaceship Company manufactures spaceships.
-Other two companies are Vox and Virgin Orbit for Cargo.
+The other two companies are Vox and Virgin Orbit for Cargo.

 Branson is a complete package; he is rich, famous and a well-known tycoon.
 He is not only an investor and a genius business icon, but also a humanitarian.
 Branson came up with Virgin Fuels or Virgin Green Funds for a cleaner and greener environment.